staabm/phpstan-dba/README.md

 ## Usage

-To get the extension running you need to configure the `QueryReflection` in your phpstan bootstrap file, for example:
+To get the extension running you need to configure the `phpstan-dba`.

+1. Include the [`dba.neon`](https://github.com/staabm/phpstan-dba/blob/main/config/dba.neon) from within your PHPStan configuration.

+2. Additionally your `bootstrap` file needs to be [configured within your phpstan configuration](https://phpstan.org/config-reference#bootstrap), so it will be automatically included by PHPStan:

 ```php
 <?php // bootstrap.php